ktzanev/venir-labopp/en.md

 [![metro-m2]{:.map title="Map how to come from the metro to the M2 building"}][metro-m2]

-Walk along the metro (skytrain here) towards (south) to the next station ("4 Cantons") until you reach on your left the large cylindrical building under construction (the University Library).
-At this point you should see on your right the M1 building, recognizable by the large radio transmission antenna on its roof.
+Walk along the metro (skytrain here) towards (south) the next station ("4 Cantons") until the large cylindrical building under construction (the University Library) appears on your left.
+At this point you should see the M1 building on your right recognisable by the large radio transmission antenna on its roof.

 ## Paul Painlevé lab and the Math department
 {: #lille-l }